 We will assess any evidence of non-compliance and will take appropriate remedial action.
 We will only trade with those who comply with this statement and the terms of our appointments or those who are taking verifiable steps towards compliance.

-This statement will be reviewed and updated on an annual basis.
+This statement will be reviewed and updated on an annual basis and is approved by the L&Q Estates Board.
 It applies to all companies and organisations within the L&Q Estates Group.